-Gone are the days when canning was a hot, all day chore that many women suffered through.
-Most everything you could want is at the grocery store or the farmer’s market.
+Gone are the days when canning was a hot, all-day chore that many women suffered through.
+Most everything you could want is available at grocery stores, big box stores or the farmer’s market.

 Even though I could pick up some organic strawberry jam at the farmer’s market, I find that making my own tastes better.
 I don’t know if it is from the satisfaction of making it myself or because it really is fresher from my pantry.

 A lot of people think that making good jam is laborious and tedious, but the good news is that it really isn’t.
 With just a few simple ingredients you can make your own fresh jam in small batches.
 You don’t even need pectin!

 If this is your first time making jam, don’t worry.
 With just a little patience, great tips and my easy small batch strawberry jam recipe, you can make a jam that the whole family will love!
 I’ll even walk you through the simple canning process.

 - By the Numbers: How to Make Strawberry Jam

 - Tips for Making the Best Strawberry Jam

 - What’s the setting point of strawberry jam?